|Adderley coat of arms|

 Revision & Acknowledgements

-This page was first published 22 May 2013 and was revised 2 April and 27 May 2015 and 2 April 2017.
+This page was first published 22 May 2013 and was revised 2 April and 27 May 2015 and 2 April and 6 October 2017.
 I am most grateful to Lord Norton for corrections and additional information.